-In an effort to recognize the leadership and dedication of FIRST's most outstanding secondary school students, the Kamen family sponsors an award for selected 10th and 11th grade students known as the FIRST Robotics Competition and FIRST Tech Challenge Dean's List.
+In an effort to recognize the leadership and dedication of the most outstanding secondary school students from FIRST®, the Kamen family sponsors awards for selected 10th or 11th grade students known as the FIRST® Robotics Competition and the FIRST® Tech Challenge FIRST Dean's List Award.

-Similar to the very prestigious National Merit Scholarship Award winners, there are three (3) "categories" of FIRST Dean's List Award students:
+Similar to the very prestigious National Merit Scholarship Award, there are three (3) levels of FIRST Dean's List Award students.

-- 1. FIRST Dean's List Semi-finalists comprised of the two (2) students in their 10th or 11th grade school year nominated by each Team. - 2.
-FIRST Dean's List Finalists comprised of the students (2, 3, or 4, depending on the region) selected at each State/Regions Championship. - 3.
-FIRST Dean's List Winners comprised of the ten (10) FIRST Robotics Competition and ten (10) FIRST Tech Challenge students selected from the applicable FIRST Dean's List Finalists at the FIRST Championship.
+- 1. FIRST Dean's List Semi-finalists comprised of the two (2) students in their 10th or 11th school year nominated by each team. - 2.
+FIRST Dean's List Finalists The students selected for each Regional Championship. - 3.
+FIRST Dean's List Winners comprised of the ten (10) FIRST Robotics Competition and ten (10) FIRST Tech Challenge students selected from the applicable FIRST Dean's List Finalists.

-The students who earn FIRST Dean's List Award status as a Semi-finalists, Finalist or Winner, are great examples of student leaders who have led their Teams and communities to increased awareness for FIRST and its mission.
-These students have also achieved personal technical expertise and accomplishment.
-It is FIRST's that these individuals will continue, post-award, as great leaders, student alumni, and advocates of FIRST.
+The students who earn FIRST Dean's List status as a Semi-finalist, Finalist or Winner, are great examples of current student leaders who have led their teams and communities to increased awareness for FIRST and its mission while achieving personal technical expertise and accomplishment.
+It is the goal of FIRST that all Dean's List Semi-finalists, Finalists and Winners will continue, after high school, to stay engaged with FIRST as alumni.